Comfortable Treatments for

 Luckily, at Desert Hills Dental Care, we also offer treatments for sleep apnea.

 While snoring is one of the most common and noticeable symptoms of sleep apnea, not everyone who snores suffers from the disorder.
 If you snore frequently, we recommend getting a sleep test to diagnose sleep apnea.

 Even if you don’t have sleep apnea, Dr. Scumacher can help treat your snoring with a convenient oral appliance.
 Snoring can affect your relationship with your partner, so it’s crucial for everyone involved to relieve your symptoms.

 Can snoring be stopped?

 Yes!
 We’ve helped many patients eliminate snoring with the help of treatment.
 Our convenient oral appliances move your jaw forward while you sleep to open your airway, so you can rest peacefully and silently.
-Dr. Schumacher can also recommend some lifestyle changes that will help reduce your snoring.
+Dr. Schumacher may also recommend some lifestyle changes that can help reduce your snoring.
 Some of these include losing weight, reducing alcohol consumption, stopping the use of sedatives before bed, and quitting smoking.

 If it turns out that your heavy snoring is unrelated to sleep apnea, we can still treat your snoring with a convenient oral appliance that won’t interfere with your lifestyle.
 Call (505) 427-2936 today to arrange your free consultation with Dr. Schumacher.
 Or, simply fill out the submission form and we’ll get right back to you.